 Manjimup to Deanmill Heritage Trail

-The Manjimup to Deanmill Heritage Trail is an easy, 5.5 km (one way) walk along an old rail line.
-It also forms part of the Munda Biddi Trail, a world-class, off-road cycling trail.
+The Manjimup to Deanmill Heritage Trail is an easy 5.5 km (one-way) walk along an old rail line.
+It also forms part of the Munda Biddi Trail, a world-class mountain biking trail.

-The walk goes through bush and farmland, and wildflowers are abundant in spring.
+The walking trail goes through bush and farmland, and wildflowers are abundant in spring.

 The tramway ran from 1912 to 1966, linking the sawmill to Manjimup.
 Deanmill was named after Alfred Dean, the mill’s first manager.

-Deanmill is very small with quaint homes and a good example of an old timber town.
+The historic town of Deanmill is very small, with quaint homes and a good example of an old timber town.
 The old Town Hall was built around 1914 but has been left to deteriorate.

-Pemberton is 32 km from Manjimup and is a beautiful area to explore.
+Pemberton is 32 km from Manjimup and is a beautiful area to explore, including Big Brook Dam and Beedelup National Park.

 Find out all the best things to do in Pemberton and start planning your day!